bitcoinops/bitcoinops.github.io/_includes/specials/taproot/en/06-multisignatures.md

 continue to remain in use because it provides onchain proof to an auditor (if they know all of the participants' public keys) about which corresponding private keys were used to sign.

+**Edit:** some of the text above about MuSig2 was updated to clarify that extra care is required when pre-sharing nonces, so most normal wallets using MuSig2 are expected to generate new random nonces at the moment they're needed.
+We thank members of the #secp256k1 IRC room for sharing their concerns.

 [nick ruffing blog]: https://medium.com/blockstream/musig2-simple-two-round-schnorr-multisignatures-bf9582e99295
 [-zkp 131]: https://github.com/ElementsProject/secp256k1-zkp/pull/131